-The foregoing discussion of predicted pedestrian wind conditions for the study site is accompanied by Figures 3A through 6B (following the main text) illustrating the seasonal wind conditions at grade level and on the rooftop amenity terrace.
+The following discussion of predicted pedestrian wind conditions for the study site is accompanied by Figures 3 through 6 (following the main text) illustrating the seasonal wind conditions at grade level.
 The colour contours indicate predicted regions of the various comfort classes.
 Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green, standing are represented by yellow, strolling by orange, and conditions suitable for walking are represented by blue.

-Scott Street Sidewalk Including Lobby Entrance (Tags A & B): The sidewalk along the north side of the building (Tag A) will be comfortable for standing during the summer season, becoming suitable for strolling, or better, during the remaining seasons.
-Towards the northeast corner of the building, conditions will be somewhat windier and suitable for standing in summer, strolling in spring and autumn, and walking for winter.
-At the lobby entrance recessed within the north façade of the building (Tag B), conditions will be calm and comfortable for sitting throughout the year.
+Smyth Road Sidewalk and Building Entrances (Tags A-C): The sidewalk along Smyth Road (Tag A) will be generally comfortable for sitting during the summer season, becoming suitable for standing during the three colder seasons.
+Wind conditions near the northwest and northeastern-most corners of the study building (Tags B and C, respectively) will be somewhat windier and comfortable for standing during the summer, becoming suitable for strolling or better during the three colder seasons.
 The noted conditions are acceptable for the intended pedestrian uses of the spaces.

-Clifton Rd Sidewalk and Residential Entrances (Tags C & D): The sidewalk along the east side of the building (Tag C) will be comfortable for standing or better during the summer season, becoming suitable for strolling, or better, during the remaining seasons.
-At the residential unit entrances on the east side of the building (Tag D), conditions will be calm and comfortable for sitting during the summer and autumn, becoming suitable for standing, or better, during the remaining seasons.
+Loading Area and Building Entrance (Tags D & E): The loading area (Tag D) will be comfortable for sitting during the summer season, becoming suitable for standing or better during the three colder seasons.
+The entrance on the east side of the building (Tag E) will be comfortable for sitting throughout the year.
 The noted conditions are acceptable for the intended pedestrian uses of the spaces.

-West Passageway, Southwest Lawn, and Secondary Entrances (Tags E-G): The passageway along the west side of the building (Tag E) will be comfortable for standing or better during the summer season, becoming suitable for strolling, or better, during the remaining seasons.
-The southwest lawn (Tag F) will be comfortable for sitting during the typical use period, defined as late spring through to early autumn, becoming suitable for standing, or better, during the remaining seasons.
-At the secondary entrances on the south side of the building (Tag G), conditions will be calm and comfortable for sitting throughout the year.
+South Walkway, Building Entrances and Patios (Tag F-I): The south walkway and surface parking (Tag F) will be comfortable for sitting during the summer season, becoming suitable for standing or better during the three colder seasons.
+Wind conditions near the southeast and southwest corners of the study building (Tags G and H, respectively) will be somewhat windier and comfortable for standing during the summer, transitioning to conditions suitable for strolling or better during the three colder seasons.
+The commercial entrances and patios (Tag I) on the southernmost side of the building will be comfortable for sitting throughout the year.
 The noted conditions are acceptable for the intended pedestrian uses of the spaces.

-Underground Parking Access (Tag H): The underground parking entrance will be comfortable for sitting during the summer season, becoming suitable for standing, or better, for the remaining seasons, which is acceptable.
+Othello Avenue Sidewalk (Tag J): The Othello Avenue sidewalk will be comfortable for sitting during the summer season and standing or better for the remaining three colder seasons, which is acceptable.